taokeqin/al-number-outline/README.md

 ## Features

-The extension introduces a new view, "AL NUMBER OUTLINE," in the Explorer of VS Code.
+The extension introduces a new view, "AL OBJECT ID OUTLINE," in the Explorer of VS Code.
 In this view, you'll find a categorized list of object IDs extracted from AL files within your workspace.

 ### Object ID Grouping